Dhanush1014/MarketTrendAnalysis/README.md

 # Market Trend Analysis
-The Project has been implemented uisng Flask.The model had been pickled and this pickled model is loaded to make the prediction based on the data taken from HTML form.
+The Project has been implemented using Flask.The model had been pickled and this pickled model is loaded to make the prediction based on the data taken from HTML form.

 ## Table of Contents